 Step 4.
 Fat Needs

-- Take your carb amount from step #2 and multiple your grams of carb by 4 to get your calories from carbs.
+- Take your carb amount from step #2 and multiply your grams of carb by 4 to get your calories from carbs.

 - Now do the same with your estimated protein needs from above.

-- Now add you carb and protein calories and subtract from your total daily calorie needs.
+- Now add your carb and protein calories and subtract from your total daily calorie needs.

 - Now divide your remaining calories by 9 to get how many grams of fat you need per day.

-And to calculate these amounts as a percentage, just divide the calories from each macro into your daily calorie needs and multiply by 100%.
+To calculate your macros a percentage, just divide the calories from each macro into your daily calorie needs and multiply by 100%.

 - (80/1800) x 100% = 5% of calories from carbs